Willow-otst/grimoire/README.md

 1. Migrated from QT to FLTK
 	* QT Was too high-level and offered little in terms of custom tooling.
 	* Moved to FLTK for more Direct Control over the codebase and app functionality.
+2. Migrated from FLTK to wxWidgets
+	* Moved to wx for out of the box rich text support.
+	* FLTK was Awesome to work with, it was really easy to get going and would have been quite maintainable.
+	* Honestly if not for that, I would have kept using it and will probably use it in the future for simpler projects.
+	* wxWidgets should offer a nice middle ground between the complexity of Qt and FLTK's Lack of hand holding.